beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 When you are spending your spare time following online courses and you notice there isn't enough time in the week to follow all the courses you would like, you have to make choices.
-And it is not only the choices that you want to make correctly, you also want the courses that you do decide to follow to have a lasting impact and not be forgotten when you are quickly moving on to another course.
+And it is not only the choices that are difficult, you also want the courses that you decide to follow to have a lasting impact and not be quickly forgotten when you are moving on to another course.
 This brings us to the topic of how you can learn to learn more effectively, which is what the course "Learning how to learn" has to offer.

-While the course is very easy and lacking real depth, it is still beneficial to at least watch the lectures and the interviews, as there might be some tricks you can pick up that will improve your learning capabilities and help you overcome procrastination when it hits you.
+While the course is very easy and lacks real depth, it is still beneficial to at least watch the lectures and the interviews, as there might be some tips and tricks you can pick up that will improve your learning capabilities and help you overcome procrastination when it hits you.

 My key takeaway points are: